huaweicloud/spring-cloud-huawei-samples/basic-tomcat-servicecomb/README.md

 * consumer
 A Microserivce using Spring Cloud with a REST interface.
 Consumer calls provider with RestTemplate.

-* gateway
-A Microserivce using Spring Cloud Gateway to forward requests to consumer.

 # Build and Run

 * Prerequisites